Skip to Main Content

 → Available to current NTU staff and students | Restricted onsite access for NIE staff & students, associate members -- please approach the staff at the Lee Wee Nam Library service desk for assistance

-Oxford Scholarship Online E-book platform providing access to thousands of books published by Oxford University Press (OUP).
+Oxford Scholarship Online This link opens in a new window E-book platform providing access to thousands of books published by Oxford University Press (OUP).
 Includes subjects across the humanities, social sciences, sciences, medicine, and law.

 NOTE: Excludes bibliographies, handbook and reference titles.